keerthidasala/keerthidasala.github.io/_pages/about.md

   * **December 2020** - Our paper on “Uplink Multi-User Beamforming on Single RF Chain mmWave WLANs” has been accepted for publication in IEEE INFOCOM 2021.

   * **October 2020** - Our paper on “Synchronized Uplink time of Arrival Localization - A Measurement driven Evaluation” has won the "Best Paper Award" at IEEE VTC 2020.

-  * **July 2020** - Our paper on “Synchronized Uplink time of Arrival Localization - A Measurement driven Evaluation” has been accepted for publication in IEEE VTC 2020.
-This paper is based on my summer internship work at Bell Labs.

 [All News](/news.md/)